sairuk/sairuk-misc/README.md

 # sairuk-misc
-A bunch of project brought across from google.code
+A bunch of projects brought across from google.code

 Current home of:
   * listGen.
 A list conversion tool.